LunguGeorgeProgramator/django-rpg-game/README.md

 create a folder called 'myProjects' in the venv folder then enter it: cd myProjects

-create a folder for the site, comand:

-      django-admin startproject rpggame

-pull the code with git to the folder or capy paste the content and enter the folder: cd rpggame
+pull the code with git to the folder or copy paste the content and enter the folder: cd django-rpg-game

 To run the server comand: